What is socially responsible investing?

 Today, ethical investment strategies have evolved.
-An effective SRI approach is designed not just to screen out undesirable companies, but also to pinpoint desirable ones.
+An effective socially responsible investing approach is designed not just to screen out undesirable companies, but also to pinpoint desirable ones.
 Positive social themes can provide valuable stimulus for product innovation; meanwhile, asking challenging questions provides scope for fund managers to identify potential opportunities at an early stage in their development.

 To meet the growth in demand from both individuals and advice professionals alike, there is a much broader range of investment companies managing SRI funds today.
-We are finding our clients are much more open about considering SRI within their long-term pension and ISAs investments.
+We are finding our clients are much more open about considering socially responsible investing within their long-term pension and ISAs investments.

-As well as creating bespoke ethical investment portfolios for those clients who have specific religious or ethical requirements, at Chilvester we have also developed a range of three SRI strategies combining selected funds from top investment houses to create our Cautious, Balanced and Aggressive ethical portfolios.
+As well as creating bespoke ethical investment portfolios for those clients who have specific religious or ethical requirements, at Chilvester we have also developed a range of three socially responsible investment strategies combining selected funds from top investment houses to create our Cautious, Balanced and Aggressive ethical portfolios.

-If you would like more information about our investment strategies, be they ethical or traditional, please do contact us.
+If you would like more information about our investment strategies, be they ethical or traditional, speak to one of our investment experts today.

 The value of a fund, and the income derived from it, can decrease as well as increase and you may not necessarily get back the amount you originally invested.